EvitaKnits/hitch-hound/README.md

 #### Solution
 When I changed the way my navbar was coded in order to remove repetition whilst ensuring the correct version of the navbar is included in each page, I overlooked the 404 page.
 I just had to add the correct context to the custom_404 view and this reinstated the full navbar.

+### Bug Fifteen

+#### Issue
+The Edit Issue page does not show an alert to explain to the user why they cannot change the Status of issues to a particular value.

+#### Solution
+I looked back at the changes I made when I first implemented it and I saw that at some point along the way I had lost the section in my Edit Issue template, which displays the alerts.
+Adding this back in fixed the issue.
+I also realised that I had duplicate and redundant code in the 'Change Issue Status' view.
+It was redundant because I had incorporated the functionality into the main 'Edit Issue' view, so I deleted the other view.
+Also, related to this bug, I saw that in my message to the user about why they couldn't change the status to a particular value, I was showing the internal status values rather than the intended display values, so I changed this too.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.